October 30, 2022

 “The fundamental basis of education must always remain that one must act for oneself.
 That is clear.
 One must act for him or herself.” –Maria Montessori

 Early on as a teacher, I experienced a dramatic demonstration of this “fundamental basis” while tutoring a unique young girl.

 Rachel (I’ve changed her name for privacy) was brilliant in many ways, but also very disorganized.
 At 12, she would write college-level essays – and then lose the memory stick on which she had saved her work.
 At 13, she would masterly argue both sides of a historical debate – and then not be able to eat her lunch after class because, well, she forgot where she had put it.

 When Rachel and I met for our brief daily “organizational tutoring,” I tried everything to change her destructive habits.
 We had sticky notes, we had planners, we had parent conferences, we had endless dialogues … we had everything.
 Yet nothing ever really worked.
 Until one afternoon.

-When I began teaching years ago, I had the view that I can change any child; overtime, however, through working with and alongside hundreds of unique students, I came to see that such a view is more accurately stated as any child can change himself.
+When I began teaching years ago, I had the view that I can change any child; over time, however, through working with and alongside hundreds of unique students, I came to see that such a view is more accurately stated as any child can change himself.
 A subtle shift in phrasing, yet a fundamental distinction in pedagogy.
 This self-directed approach to education does not mean the teacher, the “guide,” is unnecessary.
-To the contrary, a thoughtful guide creates the content-rich, and often highly structured environment in which a child can thrive, but only through her own will.
-As Rachel’s story exemplifies – and as Maria Montessori spent her life both observing in children and demonstrating for adults – growth is impossible to achieve for another human being: “One must act for him or herself.”
+On the contrary, a thoughtful guide creates a content-rich, and often highly structured environment in which a child can thrive, but only through her own will.
+As Rachel’s story exemplifies – and as Maria Montessori spent her life both observing children and demonstrating for adults – growth is impossible to achieve for another human being: “One must act for him or herself.”